 Grapeseed oil has grown in popularity, as it is viewed as a healthy alternative to other forms of vegetable oils.
 It contains high amounts of vitamin E and polyunsaturated fat, living up to its health claims.

 Shelf Life Of Grapeseed Oil

 Grapeseed oil has a comparable shelf life to other cooking oils and can often last for up to a year.
 Its packaging will often include a “use by” date, though if stored correctly, grapeseed oil can be made to last for longer.

-Stored at room temperature, grapeseed oil can last for 6 months.
+When stored at room temperature, grapeseed oil can last for six months.
 If stored in a refrigerator, however, grapeseed oil can last for up to a year.

 Proper Storage Of Grapeseed Oil

-An extended shelf life for grapeseed oil begins in the grocery store.
+Extended shelf life for grapeseed oil begins in the grocery store.
 Look for bottles that have a dark color.
-This will help prevent exposure to light, extending the life of your grapeseed oil.
+This will help prevent light exposure, extending your grapeseed oil’s life.

 In addition, select a bottle that is made of glass.
 Avoiding plastic will ensure chemical components are not leached into your oil.

 Grapeseed oil can be stored like other cooking oils, such as olive oil or peanut oil.
 Cooking oils should be stored in a cold, dark location, such as a pantry.